Kevinw212/DataScience_Project/README.md

-# DataScience_Project
+# First DataScience_Project
-# 📊 Data Science Project: Classification
+# 📊 Data Science Project: Classify the Student's Academic Performance Change
-Repository ini berisi project Data Science yang berfokus pada klasifikasi data menggunakan berbagai teknik machine learning.
-Tujuan utama dari project ini adalah membangun, mengevaluasi, dan membandingkan performa beberapa model klasifikasi untuk memprediksi kelas/label berdasarkan fitur yang tersedia dalam dataset.
+This repository contains the dataset of changes in student academic performance influenced by several mental health factors and student habits.
+It also contains the python notebook code for data modelling (classify the academic performance changes of the new data).
+#Notes:This is my first DataScience project, and I'm looking forward to continue making projects like this later.
+This repository also help me understand more about github.

-# 🔍 Ruang Lingkup Project
+# 🔍 Project Scope
+* Import and read data from GDrive, using pandas
 * Data preprocessing (handling missing values, encoding, scaling)
 * Exploratory Data Analysis (EDA)
-* Feature selection & feature engineering
+* Feature selection
-* Pembangunan model klasifikasi
-* Evaluasi performa model
+* Data modelling (classifier)
+* Model performance evaluation (confusion matrix, accuracy, etc.)
 * Hyperparameter tuning

-# 🤖 Algoritma yang Digunakan
+# 🤖 Algorithm
-* Logistic Regression
-* K-Nearest Neighbors (KNN)
 * Decision Tree
 * Random Forest
-* Support Vector Machine (SVM)

-# 📈 Metode Evaluasi
+# 📈 Evaluation Method
-* Accuracy
+* Accuracy (Report)
-* Precision, Recall, F1-Score
 * Confusion Matrix
-* Cross-validation
+* KFold-validation

 # 🛠️ Tools & Library
 * Python
-* Pandas, NumPy
+* Pandas
-* Matplotlib, Seaborn
+* Plotly express
 * Scikit-learn